carrot-style/carrot-android/README.md

 > ⚠️ `Card` component is [not implemented](https://m3.material.io/components/cards/implementation) in Material You yet.
 Therefore, the `Card` design is not pretty.

 - [Error screen](https://youtu.be/q3Hqfr9-cYw)
-- Main screen
+- Main screen (todo, not perfect yet)
-- Dark mode
+- Dark mode (todo, not perfect yet)

 ### App Content